metabrainz/design-system/guidelines/style-guidelines.md

 * & – only if it’s part of a brand name
 * KB for kilobyte, MB for megabyte, and GB for gigabyte, for example 122 KB.

-#### Currency

-We put both the currency code and currency symbol before any amounts of money we write.
-We don't use spaces between the code, symbol and amount.

-For example:
-* 'If you’re a United States citizen, you pay USD$640'.
-* 'If you’re an Australian citizen it costs AUD$890'.

 #### Abbreviations

 We expand all abbreviations when we use them for the first time on a page.